Businesses will only be able to process personal data collected if one (or more) of the following six grounds have been met.

-Controllers can obtain the consent of data subjects to process their personal data.
+Data controllers can obtain the consent of data subjects (ie the individuals to which the personal data relates) to process their personal data.
 Consent must be:

-Consent can be given by way of a statement or affirmative action.
-Affirmative action means that it is no longer recommended that businesses rely on pre-ticked boxes.
+Consent can be given by way of a statement or affirmative action (ie it is no longer recommended that businesses rely on pre-ticked boxes).

 Consent cannot be given by a child under the age of 16 unless there is parental consent (reasonable efforts must be taken to ensure that, where consent is provided by the parent, it is genuine).

 The burden of proof lies with the data controller who must show that consent was validly obtained.
 As such, the data controller should regularly confirm, review and update consent.

 Processing is necessary for the performance of a contract or where it is necessary in order to ‘take steps’ at the request of the data subject before entering into the contract (eg providing a quote).

 Where data is processed in order to comply with a legal obligation.
 The obligation does not have to be required by legislation or statute, but it must be clear having regard to the laws of the UK.
 For example, employers may be required to process certain health-related data to comply with their health and safety duties.

 Vital interests of the data subject

 Processing is required to protect the vital interests of the data subject or another individual.

 Vital interests include interests essential for the life of the data subject or processing data for humanitarian purposes and, in particular, cases where a disaster has struck.